Gricel-lee/KANOAm2/README.md

-# KANOAm2 (tasK specifications And heterogeNeous rObot teAms Multo-Model)
+# KANOAm2

-Multi-robot task scheduling tool using a swries of specialised models.

-We provide a user-friendly DSL for the adoption of Kanoa.
+KANOAm2 (tasK specifications And heterogeNeous rObot teAms, a Multoi-Model approach) is a tool-supported approach for the generation of task plans.
+We provide a user-friendly DSL for the adoption of KANOAm2.
 We use EclipseEMF Modeling Tools, project execution environment 'JavaSE-11'.

 ## 1 Xtext (DSL code) Set up in Eclipse